 MINISFORUM M1 Pro

-The MINISFORUM M1 Pro is a premium mini PC that combines Intel’s latest Core Ultra 5 125H processor with cutting-edge features like WiFi 7 and OCuLink connectivity.
-This compact powerhouse delivers desktop-class performance in a form factor that fits comfortably in your hand, making it an excellent choice for professionals who need serious computing power without sacrificing desk space.
+The MINISFORUM M1 Pro is a premium mini PC that combines Intel’s Core Ultra silicon with cutting-edge features like WiFi 7 and OCuLink connectivity.
+This compact powerhouse delivers desktop-class performance in a form factor that fits comfortably in your hand, making it a sensible choice for professionals who need serious computing power without sacrificing desk space.
 With its all-aluminum construction and thoughtful port selection, the M1 Pro positions itself as a versatile workstation for creative professionals, developers, and enthusiasts who want the flexibility to add an external GPU down the line.
+MINISFORUM sells the M1 Pro in two CPU tiers that share the same chassis, ports, and OCuLink expansion.
+The 14-core Core Ultra 5 125H tier comes in 32GB/512GB and 32GB/1TB builds, while the step-up 16-core Core Ultra 9 285H tier adds Arc 140T graphics, 99 TOPS of combined AI throughput, and a barebone option for buyers who want to bring their own RAM and storage.
+Whichever tier you pick, the hardware around the CPU is the same compact aluminum workstation.

 Pros and Cons of the MINISFORUM M1 Pro